ssubrandon/InstaClone/README.md

-# To Provision cluster and run:
+# To Provision Cluster and Run:
 1) ./fresh.sh
 2) make new
 3) make start-cluster